Gtomika/tframework-core/docs/properties.md

 }
 ```

-A current **limitation** of the framework is that not all types are supported for automatic conversion.
-Also, it is
+You can define your own property converters, if needed.
+This is done by implementing the `PropertyConverter` interface,
-not possible to add a custom converter at the moment.
-However, you can always inject the property as a string, and
+and marking your class as an element.
+The framework will automatically pick up and use your converter.
+Of course, it is
-convert it manually.
+also possible to just inject the property as string, and do the conversion manually.

 > :gear: **Technical note**: See the [property converter package](../src/main/java/org/tframework/core/properties/converters)